Azure/azure-sdk-for-js/sdk/face/ai-vision-face-rest/README.md

 npm install --save @azure/identity
 ```

-You will also need to [register a new AAD application and grant access](https://docs.microsoft.com/azure/cognitive-services/authentication#assign-a-role-to-a-service-principal) to Face by assigning the `"Cognitive Services User"` role to your service principal.
+You will also need to [register a new Microsoft Entra ID application and grant access](https://docs.microsoft.com/azure/cognitive-services/authentication#assign-a-role-to-a-service-principal) to Face by assigning the `"Cognitive Services User"` role to your service principal.

-Once completed, set the values of the client ID, tenant ID, and client secret of the AAD application as environment variables:
+Once completed, set the values of the client ID, tenant ID, and client secret of the Microsoft Entra ID application as environment variables:
 `AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, `AZURE_CLIENT_SECRET`.

 ```js